Technology Update: Drobo Storage Device Restored!

 I guess that I am paranoid about data storage.
 I keep three, and sometimes four backups of key data, and some of the data is stored off-site (away from home).
 The third backup, I keep at work.
 I went and picked it up this weekend (3 hour round trip) and I was able to restore the data to my primary Drobo device.
 I am still running a full comparison (using Program Match — 32 bit CRC mode) since some of the earlier data restored from the failed drive may have been corrupted.

-The thing that I did lose was any current metadata, or processing data for the images since I was going back to the original RAW files saved from the camera.
+The thing that I did loose was any current metadata, or processing data for the images since I was going back to the original RAW files saved from the camera.

 Bottom Line — One backup is not enough!!
 Primary media can fail, backup media can fail (hard drives fail).
 Primary media can be lost (fire, theft, other disasters etc).
 Technology moves forward, and old backup devices become obsolete.
 I am currently dealing with nearly 500 K (7 TB) images, and need to future proof my storage and back-up work-flow.
 Need to keep all of this in focus when devising a backup storage protocol.

-I plan to get back to an image mode soon, so I can share images again!!
+I plan to get back to reviewing and processing images soon, so I can share images again!!